192.168.0.1

 Forgot your IP address username and password?

-If you forgot your IP Address Username and Password or if they don’t work, you can
+If you forgot your IP Address, Username, and Password, or if they don’t work, you can

 See the manual/box or the back of the router. (or check the default username and password list).